Trajectory balance: Improved credit assignment in GFlowNets: Experiments

 \subsection{Hypergrid environment}

 In this subsection, we study a synthetic hypergrid environment introduced by \cite{bengio2021flow}.
-This task is easier than others we study, but we include it for completeness, and because it allows us to illustrate some interesting behaviours.\footnote{Code: \href{https://gist.github.com/malkin1729/9a87ce4f19acdc2c24225782a8b81c15}{https://gist.github.com/malkin1729/9a87ce4f19acdc2c24225782a8b81c15}.}
+This task is easier than others we study, but we include it for completeness, and because it allows us to illustrate some interesting behaviours.\footnote{Code: \url{https://gist.github.com/malkin1729/9a87ce4f19acdc2c24225782a8b81c15}.}

 In this environment, the nonterminal states $\SSS^\circ$ form a $D$-dimensional hypergrid with side length $H$:

 and actions are operations of incrementing one coordinate in a state by 1 without exiting the grid.
 The initial state is $(0,\dots,0)$.
 For every nonterminal state $s$, there is also a termination action that transitions to a corresponding terminal state $s^\top$ (cf.\ footnote 1).
 The reward at a terminal state $s^\top=(s^1,\dots,s^d)^\top$ is given by